 We are now able to offer all Mexico volunteers the opportunity to add a 1 Week Conservation Add-On to the end of their main placement.
 This project runs for a full week and gives you the chance to become involved in a range of work.
 On arrival volunteers are given a full introduction to the projects and local area, and then spend the week working on the same schedule as regular and more experienced volunteers.
 Projects currently include beach patrols to collect the turtle eggs, re-burying them in a safe area, releasing the baby turtles into the sea, wildlife observations from the lagoon and work on our crocodile conservation programme.

-The cost of this programme includes food and accommodation for the week, insurance and all work related transport.
+The cost of this programme includes food and accommodation for the week, insurance, and transport to and from Guadalajara or Ciudad Guzman.

-To add this project to your time in South Africa, please contact your local recruitment office before you go or speak to a member of our staff in South Africa.
+To add this project to your time in Mexico, please contact your local recruitment office before you go or speak to a member of our staff in Mexico.